-Employees are responsible for immediately reporting such incidents or any other incidents which may result in the loss or suspension of his or her driver's license to Human Resources.
+Employees are responsible for immediately reporting such incidents or any other incidents which may result in the loss or suspension of historycolor: blue; driver's license to Human Resources.
 Failure to do so may result in disciplinary action up to and including termination of employment.
-An employee for whom driving is an essential job function and who loses his or her driver's license, and/or is convicted of, or pleaded no contest to, reckless driving or driving under the influence of alcohol or drugs, or becomes uninsurable as a driver may be terminated.
+An employee for whom driving is an essential job function and who loses historycolor: blue; driver's license, and/or is convicted of, or pleaded no contest to, reckless driving or driving under the influence of alcohol or drugs, or becomes uninsurable as a driver may be terminated.